-Sparrowfare’s podcast criteria: Thoughtful, civil presentation of cultural trends, interviews with thinkers, book discussions and/or intelligent, inspiring discourse on faith.
+I’ll review podcasts offering a thoughtful, civil presentation of cultural trends, interviews with thinkers, book discussions and/or intelligent, inspiring discourse on faith.

 First up: The Word on Fire Show and the Bishop Who Refuses to Dumb Down the Faith

 Bishop Barron is the embodied antithesis of the dorky Bible-thumping Christian so often portrayed on TV sitcoms.
 His wide-ranging erudition, joy in finding God’s truth throughout the popular culture and his loving, reasoned articulation of orthodox Christian belief have made The Word on Fire Show the one podcast I never miss.

 Barron’s lively discussion of Cohen brothers films is a must-listen for movie lovers (Episode 76: Caesar, The Dude and a Serious Man).
 His episode on the work of Michelangelo (Episode 42: Michelangelo Buonarroti, The Artist) sent me straight to the visually stunning video episode of his series Catholicism: The Pivotal Players to view the art discussed on the podcast episode.
 Here is a short preview.

 A two-part episode (Episodes 43 and 44: Faithful and Intelligent?) is a profound reflection on the depth and intellectual cohesion of Christianity.
-This episode is a recording of Barron’s lecture to Duke University students in an event hosted by the Duke Catholic Center.
-I listened to Episode 44, Part 2 of Faithful and Intelligent? several times to absorb Barron’s reflection on the nonviolence of God (see also “Christian vs. Christian: Stop Tearing Each Other Apart”).
+It’s a recording of Barron’s lecture to Duke University students in an event hosted by the Duke Catholic Center.
+I listened to Episode 44, Part 2 of Faithful and Intelligent? several times to absorb Barron’s reflection on the nonviolence of God (see also Christian vs. Christian: Stop Tearing Each Other Apart).
 You don’t hear such depth of thought every day, and you’ll never hear it if you don’t search for it.
 It is a feast for the mind and the soul.